steqeq/0000/docs/conceptual/gpu_memory.md

 Pageable memory is usually gotten when calling `malloc` or `new` in a C++ application.
 It is unique in that it exists on "pages" (blocks of memory), which can be migrated to other memory storages.
-Examples of this are migrating memory between CPU sockets on a motherboard, or when a system runs out of space in RAM and starts dumping pages of RAM into the swap partition of your hard drive.
+For example, migrating memory between CPU sockets on a motherboard, or a system that runs out of space in RAM and starts dumping pages of RAM into the swap partition of your hard drive.

 ### Pinned memory